jwhittaker/chzbot/notes/rpi_setup.md

 sdtv_disable_colourburst=1
 ```

-### Connect Power

-An 800 - 2000 mA, 5.0 - 5.2V charger is the ideal choice for powering the setup.
-A computer USB port is limited to 500mA--it *works* for testing, but results may vary.
-As the Raspberry Pi has no power switch, power is connected last.

-#### Peripheral Checklist
+### Peripheral Checklist

-You only need the SD card if you are doing this headless over pre-configured wireless!
+Headless setups pre-configured with wireless do not need these dongles--only the SD card!

 - microSD card flashed and inserted
 - USB adapted
 - USB keyboard connected
 - USB NIC connected and ethernet connected to a network switch

-It's ready for power on!
+It is ready for power!

+## Connect Power

+Skip over to here from setting up `boot.txt` ssh and Wifi.

+An 800 - 2000 mA, 5.0 - 5.2V charger is the ideal choice for powering the setup.
+A computer USB port is limited to 500mA--it *works* for testing, but results may vary.
+As the Raspberry Pi has no power switch, power is connected last.

+### Ensure to Always Shutdown Safely

+Hard versus soft powering off would be pulling out the USB power versus telling Linux to initiate shutdown.
+The simple and safe solution is to do: `sudo shutdown now`

+Unplugging power without a shutdown sequence can damage your SD card and the environment you have installed!
+Later in this project we will cover how to handle these concerns while being battery powered.
+Hint: a microcontroller talking to the Pi's GPIO.
+Also at the end it will be shown how to back a backup image of the configured Pi on your workstation.

 ## Login to the Pi